 - 2 eggs

-- Melt 2 tbsp butter in a large skillet over medium heat.
-Add pancetta and cook until browned.
+- Melt 2 tablespoons butter in a large skillet over medium heat.
+Add chopped pancetta and cook until browned.
 Remove with a slotted spoon and transfer to a bowl.
 Set aside.

-- Add 5 tbsp butter to the pancetta drippings in the skillet, and add onion, celery, sun dried tomatoes, rosemary, sage, and 1 tsp salt.
+- Add 6 tablespoons butter to the pancetta drippings in the skillet, and add onion, celery, sun dried tomatoes, rosemary, sage, and 1 teaspoon salt.
 Cook, stirring, for about 5 minutes, or until vegetables are tender.

 - Add broth and bring to a boil.
 Then remove from heat.

-- Transfer to a 9×13 baking dish.
+- Transfer to a 9x13 baking dish.
 Sprinkle with parmesan cheese.

-- Bake, covered in foil, for 30 minutes.
-Remove foil and bake an additional 30 minutes, until golden brown.
+- Cover with foil and bake for 30 minutes.
+Remove foil and bake an additional 20-30 minutes, until golden brown.